 - • compliance issues

-Drone communications with remote controllers are often encrypted.
-However, the encrypted codes are often the same (i.e. static), which makes it a preferred and easy target for hijacking.
-For drones, having a lightweight solution both on a physical and digital level is essential.
-This relates directly to the power consumption and its battery life.
+Drone communications with remote controllers are often encrypted, but the encrypted codes are often the same (i.e. static), which makes it a preferred and easy target for hijacking.
 In military drones, extra hardware, CMVP (Cryptographic Module Validation Program) is installed in drones to validate the security level in communications.
-You can imagine why this is necessary for the military.
-Commercial drones on the other hand are usually relatively light and small, meaning extra hardware installation is a big burden.
-Therefore, small commercial drones often rely on the existing encrypted communication methods which are relatively easy to hijack.
+Small commercial drones on the other hand often rely on the existing encrypted communication methods which are relatively easy to hijack.

 Regulation: Compliance issues

-Aviation authorities such as the Federal Aviation Administration (FAA) in the U.S have started to introduce a number of new regulations as more people own drones, and to give guidance on how to operate drones in a safe and useful manner.One of the key regulations to take effect very soon is Remote ID.
-This is a new regulation introduced by the FAA and it is the “ability of a drone in flight to provide identification and location information that can be received by other parties”, such as law enforcement.
-To comply with this upcoming regulation, drone manufacturers are having to implement a solution to embed identification capabilities on the drone in accordance with the standards given by the FAA.
-The drone pilots/operators must also register themselves with the FAA before they can legally fly the drones
+Remote ID is a new regulation introduced by the FAA and it is the “ability of a drone in flight to provide identification and location information that can be received by other parties”, such as law enforcement.
+To comply with this upcoming regulation, drone manufacturers are having to implement a solution to embed identification capabilities on drones in accordance with the standards given by the FAA.
+The drone pilots/operators must also register themselves with the FAA before they can legally fly the drones.

-swIDch upgrades and enhances your Drone solutions by preventing the use of static information and providing single-channelled dynamic codes to eliminate external threats.
+swIDch upgrades Drone solutions by preventing the use of static information and providing single-channelled dynamic codes to eliminate external threats.
 OTAC technology, which can be applied to both the software and hardware, maintains and enhances the robust security environment level required for Drone manufacturers and system operators.

 OTAC Pilot Access Management